Tinks18/ROckPaperScissors/README.md

 ### Content

+- Pictures taken from <a href="https://www.vecteezy.com/free-vector/rock-paper-scissors">Rock Paper Scissors Vectors by Vecteezy</a>
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
+- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.freecodecamp.org/news/javascript-projects-for-beginners/#how-to-create-a-rock-paper-scissors-game)
 - The icons in the  header footer were taken from [Font Awesome](https://fontawesome.com/)
 - The styling was taken from Bootstrap library